weiji14/cryospheric-data-lakes/docs/project_proposal.md

 \end{minipage}

 \begin{figure}[!h]
 \caption{Sample cryospheric datasets to be used in our study.
-Images from Quantarctica 3 package.}
+Images from Quantarctica 3 package (Matsuoka et al., 2018).}
 \end{figure}